robertbetts/RegtechGuide/README.md

 ## General Contribution Guidelines

-All facts presented must always be substantiated by publicly available content and or code. - Recording reference sources of fact is required.
+All facts presented must always be substantiated by publicly available content.
+- Recording source references of facts and quotes is required.
 - The medium of communication will be UK English or the Python programming language as appropriate.

 ## FintechForge Method

 Generate and review the file topics.md.
 - This file will contain a list of relevant discussion topics.
 - Each topic will be tracked with the statuses of completed, in_discussion or future_topic.
 - All method perspectives will contribute to all topics.